-If you’re wondering if you can get a loan modification without income documentation, you’ll find it depends on a lot of different factors so there isn’t a one-size fits all rule.
-Different lenders have different requirements for loan modifications.
+If you’re wondering if you can get a loan modification without income documentation, you’ll find it depends on a lot of different factors, so there isn’t a one-size-fits-all rule.
+Different lenders have different requirements for loan modifications, especially when it comes to proof of income.
 Working with an attorney can help you make sense of what options you have to save your home from foreclosure.

 Acquiring a loan modification from your lender can be a long and complicated process, especially if you don’t have legal help from a trusted loan modification attorney who can help negotiate with your lender for the terms you want.